sjwines/hourofai/forest/forest2.md

 What do you wonder about how this custom block works?

+## Drone Fact: GPS doesn’t work underwater @showdialog
+Radio/GPS signals fade quickly in seawater, so undersea drones navigate using onboard sensors (inertial measurement units, Doppler velocity logs) and acoustic beacons.
+That’s why “known landmarks” (your ship/data) and simple rules are so helpful in this level.

 ## How a Custom Block Works

 Hidden inside a custom block are 4 main parts: